Royscot Trust Ltd v Rogerson

-is an English contract law case on misrepresentation.
+is an English contract law case concerned with misrepresentation.
 It examines the Misrepresentation Act 1967 and addresses the extent of damages available under s 2(1) for negligent misrepresentation.

-The court controversially decided that under the Act, the appropriate measure of damages was the same as that for common law fraud, or damages for all losses flowing from a misrepresentation, even if unforeseeable.
-The reasoning of the decision has been much criticised by academic lawyers such as Treitel and Hooley, partly for its overly literal interpretation of the statute, and for its dubious finding of fact that a deliberately false document was made negligently, rather than fraudulently.
+The Court of Appeal controversially decided that under the Act, the appropriate measure of damages was the same as that for common law fraud, or damages for all losses flowing from a misrepresentation, even if unforeseeable.
+The reasoning of the decision has been much criticised by academic lawyers such as Guenter Treitel and Richard Hooley, partly for its overly literal interpretation of the statute, and for its dubious finding of fact that a deliberately false document was made negligently, rather than fraudulently.

 Facts

-Rogerson acquired on hire purchase a used Honda Prelude from a car dealer, Maidenhead Honda Centre Ltd. The car was priced at £7,600, Rogerson paying a £1,200 deposit, some 15.8% of the total.
+Rogerson acquired a used Honda Prelude on hire purchase terms from a car dealer, Maidenhead Honda Centre Ltd. The car was priced at £7,600, Rogerson paying a £1,200 deposit, some 15.8% of the total.
 The balance came from a finance company, Royscot Trust Ltd. On Rogerson's behalf, the dealer filled in the application forms, falsely misrepresenting that the total cost was £8,000 and the deposit was £1,600 (20% of the total).
 Royscot approved the loan; but, had accurate figures been stated, they would have refused finance since its policy was not to lend money if the deposit was less than 20%.

 Rogerson began paying instalments, but in due course had cashflow difficulties.
 In August 1987 he dishonestly sold the car, knowing the car was not yet his to sell.
 (Note: He sold the car to a private purchaser for £7,200: the purchaser acquiring good title to the car under the provisions of the Hire-Purchase Act 1964.)
 A year later, he informed the finance company of the sale, and stopped paying instalments in September 1988, leaving the balance unpaid.

 Royscot sued the car dealer in damages, alleging that they had relied upon the dealer's misrepresentation, which induced them into the finance plan.
 Fraud was not mentioned, but Royscot claimed that had the dealer given the correct figures, they would have refused finance, and that the £3,625.24 loss was the dealer's fault.
 The dealer countered that the actual cause of Royscot's loss was Rogerson's unlawful sale of the car, since, if he had not sold it, Royscot would be entitled to its repossession.
 The dealer alleged Rogerson's unlawful sale broke the chain of causation between any misrepresentation and Royscot's loss.